Try

 Amanda Jones

-An effective content taxonomy, therefore, will enable marketers to create high-quality, channel-agnostic content for headless delivery to a multitude of devices and touchpoints.
-With this in mind, let’s look at the benefits of taxonomies for headless content management and how you can structure your taxonomy most effectively.
+An effective content taxonomy enables marketers to create high-quality, channel-agnostic content for headless delivery to a multitude of devices and touchpoints.
+In this article, we will examine the benefits of taxonomies for headless content management and explain how to structure your taxonomy most effectively.

 Reusability